 Congratulations!
 If you are still with me, then you just read 3035 words at this point. 🙂

-Once you have finished your first article, then I suggest that you create more content before you start promoting your blog.
+Once you have finished your first article, I suggest that you create more content before you start promoting your blog.

 If you promote your first article right away, then the readers will end up seeing a blog with only one article, right?